nikhil-1603/Deep-Learning-based-Prescriptive-Maintenance-for-Machine-Health-Estimation/README.md

 Predictive Maintenance | Time-Series Forecasting | Regression | Deep Learning | Industrial AI | Aerospace Analytics

 ### Dataset Description
-Dataset: NASA C-MAPSS Turbofan Engine Dataset
+- [x] **Dataset:** NASA C-MAPSS Turbofan Engine Dataset

-Data Type: Multivariate time-series
+- [x] **Data Type:** Multivariate time-series

-Features:
+- [x] **Features:**
-Engine Unit ID,
+  - Engine Unit ID,
-Operational Cycles,
+  - Operational Cycles,
-3 Operational Settings,
+  - 3 Operational Settings,
-21 Sensor Measurements.
+  - 21 Sensor Measurements.

-Target Variable: Remaining Useful Life (RUL)
+- [x] **Target Variable:** Remaining Useful Life (RUL)

-Industry Relevance: Aerospace, Manufacturing, Heavy Machinery, Industrial IoT
+- [x] **Industry Relevance:** Aerospace, Manufacturing, Heavy Machinery, Industrial IoT

+### How does it work?

+The data is first cleaned and scaled so the model can learn properly.
+A neural network with multiple layers is used to find patterns in the data.
+The model uses Huber Loss, which helps reduce the impact of extreme values.
+Early stopping is applied so the model stops training once it stops improving.
+This makes the model more stable, accurate, and reliable.
+- **Loss Function**: Huber Loss
+- **Optimizer**: Adam
+- **Preprocessing**: Feature Extraction, Feature scaling